OpenKH/OpenKh/docs/bbs/ctd.md

 In order to make a specific text appear in-game, the engine selects a [message](#message) thorugh its unique identifier.
 Then, every message will refer to a [layout](#layout) which contains the display logic.

+## Text encoding

+The encoding used is [Shift-JIS](https://en.wikipedia.org/wiki/Shift_JIS).
+The European/American text uses a slighly different variant of Shift-JIS.
+To learn more on how the game engine renders those characters, check how [character mapping](font#character-mapping) is performed.

 ## File format

 ### Header